Hydroelectric power in New Zealand: Generation

-Hydroelectric power accounts for 11% of the total primary energy usage in New Zealand with imported oil and oil products making up 70% of the primary energy.
+Based on data from 2007, hydroelectric power accounts for 11% of the total primary energy usage in New Zealand with imported oil and oil products making up 70% of the primary energy.
 Hydroelectric power accounts for 57% of the total electricity generation in New Zealand.

-Over the decade from 1997 hydroelectric power as a percentage of total net electricity generated went from 66% down to 55%.
+Over the decade starting from 1997 hydroelectric power as a percentage of total net electricity generated went from 66% down to 55%.
 An increase in coal and gas for electricity generation accounted for the reduction in hydroelectric power as a percentage of the total.

 Large hydroelectric power schemes have been built in the Central Plateau region of the North Island and in the MacKenzie Basin in the South Island, as well as a series of power stations on the Waikato River.

 In 2014, hydro generation produced 24,094 GWh of electricity, representing 57% of the total electricity generated.
 The percentage of New Zealand's electricity provided by hydro generation has been between 50% and 60% for the last decade, compared with a high of 84% in 1980.
 In 2015, the distribution of renewable energy in the total power usage of New Zealand was 80.2%.
 It ranks second to Norway in countries with official plans to increase renewable power usage to 90% by 2025.
-This is due to the hydroelectricity expansion from investments in geothermal generation.
+This is due to the hydroelectricity expansion and from investments in geothermal generation.

 In general, New Zealand has focused its hydropower production in the South Island and transports energy to the North Island across high voltage wires in a transmission grid.
 There is a higher demand for energy in the North Island due to several major cities located there.

 From 2008 to 2018, hydropower has generated almost 60% of total electricity production in New Zealand, with 82% generation from renewable resources.
 Currently, New Zealand has over 100 hydroelectric power plants in use.

 From the early 1900s to 2010, there has been a plateau in energy growth for hydroelectric power systems.
 There is room to expand on the current hydropower scales in New Zealand, however the industry will not change as drastically as it has in the 20th century.
 Small unit growth and large run-of-river plants are the most prominent examples for future hydroelectric developments.
 Many other renewable energy resources are competitors to hydroelectric because they are less expensive.

 There are several barriers that prevent the development of hydroelectricity in New Zealand, including cost, geography, and systematic factors.
 For example, New Zealand hydroelectric systems are low in storage volume.
 This means that maximum storage of energy is 34 days during the peak of winter.
 If there is an unusual amount of precipitation one year, then there would be a shortfall in energy from the hydro system.
 In addition, the cost benefit of using hydroelectric power over wind or geothermal energy in New Zealand is highly debated.